Metelski123/Java_FantasyAdventure_Lab/fantasy_lab_detailed.md

 	* they will have healing tools with which they can heal other players (potion, herbs, etc).
 	* should be able to change healing tool at any point in the game.

 The game will also have rooms to work through.
-Each room should either have some kind of treasure (Gold, Gems) to collect or an Enemy (Troll, Orc) to defeat before moving on.
+Each room should either have some kind of treasure (Gold, Gems) to collect or an enemies (Troll, Orc) to defeat before moving on.

 ## Remember
  * Use TDD